tomassedovic/quicksilver-roguelike/README.md

 That will force the DPI to be 1.0.
-Games are more sensitive to scaling than other application due to their pixel-based visual nature, so this can be ok.
+Games are more sensitive to scaling than other application due to their pixel-based visual nature, so this can be OK.
 However you ought to provide a way of scaling the UI from within your game in that case!
 Ideally, defaulting to the system's DPI value.

 ![Crisp text](screenshots/04_crisp_text.png)